How to File a Complaint

 Intake of complaints, informal resolution process, and complaint administration

-You also may file complaints alleging discrimination or harassment based on disability, race, color, religion, creed, national origin, age, military or veteran status, and family relationship to an employee of Oberlin College directly with the appropriate administrator designated to address such complaints, and the special assistant for equity concerns shall coordinate recordkeeping regarding such complaints.
+You also may file complaints alleging discrimination or harassment based on disability, race, color, religion, creed, national origin, age, military or veteran status, and family relationship to an employee of Oberlin College directly with the appropriate administrator designated to address such complaints, and the special assistant for equity, diversity, and inclusion shall coordinate record keeping regarding such complaints.

 We will consider all complaints as filed as of the date they are received.
 You must file complaints within one (1) calendar year of the date of the last act of discrimination.